apache/arrow-site/faq.md

 as Parquet data cannot be directly operated on but must be decoded in large chunks.

-Conversely, Arrow is an in-memory format meant for direct and efficient use for computational purposes.
+Conversely, Arrow is an in-memory format meant primarily for direct and efficient use for computational purposes.
 Arrow data is typically not compressed but laid out in natural format for the CPU, so that data can be accessed at arbitrary places at full speed.
-(However, Arrow does provide some limited options for compression, including dictionary encoding and buffer compression.)
+(However, Arrow does provide a limited set of options for increasing space efficiency, including dictionary encoding, run-end encoding, and buffer compression.)

 Therefore, Arrow and Parquet complement each other and are commonly used together in applications.
 Storing your data on disk